Black holes and Bhargava's invariant theory: Discussion

 In the prototype case involving binary quadratic forms and BPS black holes on $K3 \times T^2$, it has been observed that the generating function

 (with suitable constant term) provides the holomorphic piece of a weight 3/2 mock modular form \cite{Tripathy}.
 It would be very interesting to relate the black hole counting problems above to modular objects in a similar manner.
-In fact it seems very likely that the count of attractor black holes in our Example 2 is governed by a degree 2 weight 2 Siegel form studied by Kohnen \cite{Kohnen}.
-This should follow from the relationship of the general philosophy of Kudla-Millson theory in arithmetic geometry to physics described in \cite{KT}.
+In fact, the general statements of Kudla-Millson theory, as described in \cite{KT}, encapsulate the count of attractor black holes in our Example 2 in a degree 2 weight 2 Siegel form studied by Kohnen \cite{Kohnen}.
+Kohnen's $Sp(4,\mathbb{R})=Spin(3,2)$ symmetry is a subgroup of the U-duality group $SO(4,3)$ of the corresponding three dimensional supergravity theory that was proposed as spectrum generating symmetry group of the $4d$ supergravity as mentioned above.

 The results here suggest many other natural questions:

 $\bullet$ Can we find proofs of the asymptotic results governing class numbers (some of which were presented above) using physical arguments?

 $\bullet$ The theories most closely tied to these arithmetic variants seem to be $N\geq 2$ supersymmetric theories which enjoy a certain finiteness property (no instanton corrections to the prepotential).
 Can we demonstrate a connection of all such $N=2$ theories to the theory of arithmetic invariants?
 Can we turn this around and propose a classification of such theories in terms of invariant theory?